Sansui233/proxypoolCheck/README.md

 ## Usage

-Set you `config.yaml` and run.
+Set your `config.yaml` and run.
 It will tell you where to check result.

 Default: http://127.0.0.1:8080